HoDucManhNguyen/Dreamy-Coffee-Website-Project/README.md

 The three webpages must be developed using HTML5.
 All pages must ***not contain any deprecated elements/attributes***.
 The content requirements for each webpage are as follows:

++ Page *index.html* is the homepage of the website.
+It should provide introductory information about Dreamy Cafe, its history, menu, location, available types of coffees, etc. Feel free to refer to real-world coffee shops websites for example.
+Information about at least three types of coffees must be provided, with at least three original or explicitly referenced images.

 ## Help